 - i.
-Notional Site Area for Each Unit - No minimum notional site area applies if the development site is located within a) Areas A or C: - b) A minimum notional site area of 150m2 applies if the development site is located within Areas B. D. or G - Minimum Unit Size ii. - Each unit must have a gross floor area greater than 45m2, if the site is located within Areas A or C; - Each unit must have a gross floor area greater than 60m2, if the site is located within Areas B or D or G - iii.
-Site Coverage and Permeable Surface - (a) A maximum site coverage of 40% applies to the development site unless the site is within the Aokautere Residential Area in which case a maximum site coverage of 45% applies. - (b) At least 25% of the notional site area for each dwelling unit in the Aokautere Greenfield Residential Area shall be permeable.
+Notional Site Area for Each Unit - a) No minimum notional site area applies if the development site is located within Areas A or C; - b) A minimum notional site area of 150m2 applies if the development site is located within Areas B, D, or G or H. - ii.
+Minimum Unit Size - a) Each unit must have a gross floor area greater than 45m2, if the site is located within Areas A or C;

-iv.
-On-site Amenity
+- b) Each unit must have a gross floor area greater than 60m2, if the site is located within Areas B or D, or G or H. - iii.
+Site Coverage

-- Each unit shall be provided with a private outdoor amenity area within the notional site which can meet the following requirements: - A minimum open area of 30m2 free of driveways, parking spaces, buildings and manoeuvrina area. - Is able to accommodate a circle of 4 metres in diameter. - Has direct contact with a main living area for a length of not less than 2 metres. - Is orientated to the east, west or north of the unit. - Each dwelling unit located above the ground floor, and/or any terraced b) dwelling in the Aokautere Greenfield Residential Area which does not have a principal living room or dining room at ground level, shall be provided with an above ground private outdoor amenity area which can meet the following requirements:
+A maximum site coverage of 40% applies to the development site.

-- Is accessed directly off the living, dining or kitchen areas, and located at the same level, - A minimum of 8m2 in area, unless a unit in the Aokautere Greenfield Residential Area has less than two bedrooms in which case a minimum of 5m2 applies., - Is orientated to the north, west or east. - v.
-Access and Parking - Compliance with R10.6.1.1(g) (Access and Parking). - vi.
-Compliance with R10.6.1.1(a), R10.6.1.1(b), R10.6.1.1(c)(i), except in the Aokautere Greenfield Residential Area, where in relation to height, height recession planes and separation distances, (ix) below also applies.
+- iv.
+On-site Amenity - Each unit shall be provided with a private outdoor amenity area within the notional site which can meet the following requirements: - A minimum open area of 30m2 free of driveways, parking spaces, buildings and manoeuvring area. - Is able to accommodate a circle of 4 metres in diameter. - Has direct contact with a main living area for a length of not less than 2 metres. - Is orientated to the east, west or north of the unit. - b) Each dwelling unit located on the first floor, which does not have connection at ground level, shall be provided with a private outdoor amenity area which can meet the following requirements: - Is accessed directly off the living, dining or kitchen areas, and located at the same level. - A minimum of 8m2 is area, - Is orientated to the north, west or east. - v.
+Access and Parking vi.
+Compliance with R10.6.1.1(a), R10.6.1.1(b), R10.6.1.1(c)(i).